MSW Specializations in California: Careers, Salaries & Programs

 MSW Specializations Defined

-From health care and education to mental health and substance abuse treatment, MSW specializations exist to prepare graduates for their chosen field of social work.
+From healthcare and education to mental health and criminal justice, MSW specializations prepare graduates for their chosen field of practice.
+Here’s how each one is defined, where practitioners work, and who they serve.

 Aging & Gerontology